Unemployed · Laid Off · Job Transition

 Here's what a typical entry looks like.

 Every entry starts with a short exercise.
-Not journaling for the sake of journaling.
+Not writing for the sake of writing.

 Week 1 — Shock & Self Worth